The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_pointrange.md

 ##### Standardise by horizon length

 The 80% prediction-interval ranges are estimates for reduced activity by a chosen horizon year.
+The percent of activity mitigated are the inverse - an estimate for how much activity is mitigated against by the chosen horizon year.

 Schemes have chosen different horizon years, which may explain some of the variation between schemes.

 To compare the change **per year** you can enable this option to better compare schemes.